ItsVerday/LuckyAPI/README.md

 Mods are folders containing the mod's code and assets.
 Mods are placed in the `mods` folder in your save directory.
 To get to this directory, launch the game and press `F8`.
 This will take you to your run logs folder.
 Go one back in the file explorer, until you see a folder with the `LBAL.save` file in it.
 Create a new folder called `mods`, and place any mods in this folder.
 If you download a mod as a `.zip` file, you must unzip it for the mod to load.
 Once you launch the game again, the mods will be loaded into your game!

 # Example mod
 There is a basic example mod in the `luckyapi` folder.
-This mod is a directory that can be zipped into a funcional mod.
+It can be installed like any other mod.
 The mod is very primitive, as it was mostly used to test LuckyAPI.
 It doesn't do anything interesting.

 # Valgo's Content Pack
 My mod, which adds a handful of new symbols, can be found in the `mods` folder of this repository.
 Feel free to use it as a reference to develop your own mods.